Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Upcoming conferences
 ====================

-- None!
-We'll see what's in store for 2018. ☺️
+- `PyCon US 2018`_, I will give a tutorial titled Build-a-GitHub-Bot Workshop.
+  This will be the first time I ever give a formal tutorial.
+I'll probably do a dry run at PyLadies Vancouver in April.

 Upcoming meetups / talks
 ========================

-- Hour of Code, December 7, 2017.
-I will give a talk to the high school students of New Westminster Secondary School.
-I haven't prepared anything yet, but it's part of the *Meet a Computer Scientist* segment.
-I'm planning to talk about my career so far, what lead me to study computer science, and try to inspire the students to study programming. 😆
+- `Code and Coffee Pop-Up Richmond`_, Feb 28, 2018 in Vancouver.
+Not sure what I will talk about yet.
+I really want to talk about f-strings maybe about building GitHub bots.

 Past conferences
 ================

+- `PyCascades 2018`_, January 22, 2018 in Vancouver.
+I gave a quick lightning talk about (what else) f-strings.

-- `PyCon Canada`_, November 18-19, 2017 in Montréal 2017.
+- `PyCon Canada`_, November 18-19, 2017 in Montréal.
 I was the closing
   keynote speaker! 😱  I was just a newbie compared to the other world-renowned keynote speakers 😳